-Hampton Primary School acknowledges the Boonwurrung people of the Kulin Nation as the traditional custodians of the land on which our school is situated and we pay our respects to their elders past, present and emerging.
+Hampton Primary School acknowledges the Bunurong people of the Kulin Nation as the Traditional Custodians of the land on which our school is situated and we pay our respects to their Elders past and present.

-We aim to build a community environment that recognises, celebrates and embraces the proud histories, cultures and contributions of Australia’s First Peoples.
-We aim to learn, educate, inspire and provide opportunities for all members of our community to contribute to reconciliation as we strive for equality for all races and cultures.
+We commit to build a community environment that recognises, celebrates and embraces the proud histories, cultures and contributions of Australia’s First Peoples.
+We aim to learn, educate, inspire and provide opportunities for all members of our community to contribute to reconciliation as we work together towards a future of mutual respect and understanding.

 Reconciliation Action Plan (RAP) team

 At Hampton Primary School, our Reconciliation Action Plan (RAP) team consists of passionate teachers and parents.
 The team meets quarterly to develop and deliver key actions that build respect, relationships and opportunities in the classroom, around the school and with the community.
 We always welcome new members.
 To register your interest in joining the RAP team, please email email@example.com